 As the Marco Polo Guide says the best time to visit South India is between November to March.

-8. It’s not Safer or less Busy than the North.
+8. South India is not Safer or less Busy than in North India.

 Before I travelled to India myself I had heard many things about the South being a lot more chilled than the North and a lot safer with nicer people.